 Who can receive a wish?

-Children who are at least three years of age, but have not yet reached their 18th birthday, may apply to MAW NZ be referred to Make-A-Wish swap for New Zealand, not International.
+Children who are at least three years of age, but have not yet reached their 18th birthday, may apply to Make-A-Wish NZ.
 A child's treating physician will determine if the child is medically eligible for a wish, based on the medical criteria established by Make-A-Wish.

 Do you grant wishes to adults?